App version: 0.1.0

 Pros and Cons of Short-Term Business Loans

 Short-term lenders offer financing that can be ideal for several small business needs, but there may also be times where they aren’t the right choice.
-Before you make any final decisions about whether to choose a short-term business loan or other financial product, it’s helpful to view the pros and cons.
+Before you make any final decisions about whether to choose a short-term business loan, it’s helpful to view the pros and cons.

 Pros of Short-Term Lending Options